-On March 20, 2007, CBO transmitted a cost estimate for S. 558, the Mental Health Parity Act of 2007, as ordered reported by the Senate Committee on Health, Education, Labor, and Pensions on February 14, 2007.
+All three versions of H.R.
+1424 differ from S. 558 in several ways.
 H.R.
-1424 differs from S. 558 in several ways: (1) it would require mental health benefits of plans that choose to offer such benefits be at least as generous as FEHBP with the highest average enrollment as of the beginning of the most recent plan year involved; (2) it would exempt group health plans with collective bargaining agreements from the requirements of the bill until the later of the expiration of such agreements or January 1, 2010; (3) it would make conforming modifications to the Internal Revenue Code (IRC); and (4) the provisions of H.R.
-1424 would apply to group health plans beginning January 1, 2008, while S. 558 specified that the policy would be effective more than one year after the date of the enactment, affecting plans beginning on or after January 1, 2009.
+1424 would: (1) require mental health benefits of plans that choose to offer such benefits to meet a minimum benefits requirement; (2) exempt group health plans with collective bargaining agreements from the requirements of the bill until the later of the expiration of such agreements or January 1, 2010; (3) make conforming modifications to the Internal Revenue Code; and (4) apply to group health plans beginning January 1, 2008 (while S. 558 specified that the policy would be effective more than one year after the date of the enactment, affecting plans beginning on or after January 1, 2009).

-CBO estimates the minimum benefit requirement and exception for the collective bargaining agreements would have no significant budgetary effect, while the difference in the effective dates would affect our estimate in 2008 and 2009.
-CBO and the Joint Committee on Taxation estimate that conforming modifications to the IRC would result in a negligible excise tax revenue collected from employers who fail to comply with the requirements of the bill.
+CBO estimates the minimum benefit requirement and exception for the collective bargaining agreements under H.R.
+1424 would have no significant budgetary effect, while the difference in the effective dates would affect our estimate for 2008 and 2009.
+CBO and the Joint Committee on Taxation estimate that conforming modifications to the IRC would result in a negligible impact on excise tax revenue collected from employers who fail to comply with the requirements of the bill.